Richard O'Donnell (playwright): Alice Isn't All There

 On October 10, 2014, at the St. John's Parish Theater the musical comedy Alice Isn’t All There opened.
-It was a 90-minute musical comedy with book, music, and lyrics by The Kreep.
+It was a 90-minute musical comedy with book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep.
 It is an adaptation of Lewis Carroll's classic Alice's Adventures in Wonderland.

 Alice Isn’t All There re-staged

-On June 3, 2016 Alice Isn't All There opened with an extended book, music, and lyrics by The Kreep.
+On June 3, 2016 Alice Isn't All There opened with an extended book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep.

 A Kreepy Christmas Carol

 On December 6, 2014 A Kreepy Christmas Carol, a musical comedy adaptation on the Dickens classic A Christmas Carol opened.
-It has a book, music, and lyrics by The Kreep.
+It has a book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep.

 Mr. Scrooge

-Mr. Scrooge, a musical comedy adaptation of Dickens' A Christmas Carol, was a re-staging of The Kreep's musical A Kreepy Christmas Carol.
+Mr. Scrooge, a musical comedy adaptation of Dickens' A Christmas Carol, was a re-staging of O'Donnell's musical A Kreepy Christmas Carol with book, music, and lyrics accredited to his pen name B. R. Kreep.

 Mr. Scrooge, with O'Donnell in the title role, opened December 15, 2017 at the multi-million-dollar, all-digital George Hall Theater, and opened again the following year on December 21, 2018 both for a limited runs.